-The Trustees of Winchester Student Union have reviewed our reserves requirement and have resolved that three months planned charitable expenditure & three months full time staff salary, in hand is prudent.
-This sum is a provision to be able to cope with any unexpected downturn in funding or additional calls on our resources without immediately curtailing activities.
-For 2018/2019 this sum would equate to £151,000.
+The Trustees of Winchester Student Union have reviewed our reserves requirement and have resolved that three months planned charitable expenditure & three months full time staff salary, in hand, is a prudent minimum reserve level as per charity SORP.
+This sum is a provision to be able to cope with any unexpected downturn in funding or additional calls on our resources, without immediately curtailing activities.
+For 2019/2020 this sum would equate to £159,000.

-Current total funds of the Union stand at £803,470.
-This is comprised of £750,533 unrestricted funds and £52,937 in restricted funds.
-It is our intention that of this unrestricted accumulated fund, £450k be attributed to capital project development in summer 2019.
-The remaining balance of £300,533, at 49.8% of planned annual charitable expenditure and full time staffing salaries, that level is above the threshold of our minimum requirement.
-This allows free reserves for investment in developing services and achieving our strategy.
+Current total cash/cash equivalent funds of the Union stand at £592,543.
+This is comprised of £540,564 unrestricted funds and £51,979 in restricted funds.
+It is our intention that this unrestricted accumulated fund, will be attributed against projects to achieve our goals over 2019-2022 period.

+Currently our balance of £540,564, is 85% of planned annual charitable expenditure and full time staffing salaries, and that level is above the threshold of our minimum reserves requirement - as such reserves are £381,564 higher than our minimum requirement, the Union will be undertaking further investment in developing activities & services and achieving strategic goals as defined by our Zone priorities.
+The exact shape of this investment will be governed by student officers and trustees, in response to member voice.